-The Silver Building is an imposing concrete structure between the Royal Docks and Silvertown that will provide London’s latest meanwhile space for creative enterprises, start-ups and local businesses.
+The Silver Building is an imposing concrete structure between the Royal Docks and Silvertown that provides London’s latest meanwhile space for creative enterprises, start-ups and local businesses.

-Originally built in 1965 for British Oil and Cake Mills, the site was left derelict for over 20 years and will now be transformed to become a dramatic, short-term workspace for everyone from set designers to music producers.
-Our interventions include the creation of a new entrance with double height void to the reception and bar, a variety of studios suitable for one to 20 people, a large picture frame window inserted at mezzanine level with views into the maker-space below and future flexibility for potential roof terraces and photography studios.
+Originally built in 1965 for British Oil and Cake Mills, the site was left derelict for over 20 years and has now been transformed to become a dramatic, short-term workspace for everyone from set and fashion designers to music producers.
+Our interventions include the creation of a new entrance with void to the reception and bar, a variety of studios suitable for one to 20 people, a large picture frame window inserted at mezzanine level with views into the maker-space below and future flexibility for potential roof terraces and photography studios.

-Leading social entrepreneur Nick Hartwright is the man behind the scheme and the grand unveiling was during Autumn 2017.
+Leading social entrepreneur Nick Hartwright is behind the scheme and the grand unveiling was during Spring 2018.

 Photo Credit: Agnese Sanvito, Luke O’Donovan, Lewis Khan